MANISHBMK10/FIFO/README.md

 # FIFO on TPU
  Asynchronous FIFO implementation on toy version of TPU.
  ## Simulation Tool
- To Simulate the following files, I've used Icarus Verilog and GtkWave.<br/>
+ To simulate the following files, I've used Icarus Verilog and GtkWave.<br/>
- Here's the link for Installation - [Icarus Verilog](https://bleyer.org/icarus/) <br/>
+ Here's the link for installation - [Icarus Verilog](https://bleyer.org/icarus/) <br/>
  After installation, please save the files in the bin and use the commands below.
 ## Commands
 To run FIFO implementation on TPU, use the following command - <br />